Are You Exercising Too Much?

 -Lack of ability to build muscle.

 -You only see exercise in the form of calories you've burnt for the day.
+You do not move your body simply out of pure enjoyment or you’ve convinced yourself its enjoyable when your body is saying otherwise.

 My Personal Story with Over Exercising